MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/elastic-tables.md

 Imagine Contoso operates large number of IoT devices deployed by the company all across the world.
 Contoso needs to store and query large amounts of sensor data being emitted from IoT devices so that they can monitor health of device and gathering other insights.

-Contoso can create an elastic table named  `contoso_SensorData` to store and query large volume of IoT data.
-It can choose to use `DeviceId` as the partitionid for each row corresponding to that device.
-Since `DeviceId` is unique to each device and contoso performs queries mostly in context of a given `DeviceId`, it acts as a good partition strategy for entire dataset.
+Contoso can create an elastic table named  `contoso_SensorData` to store and query large volume of Internet of Things (IoT) data.
+It can choose to use `contoso_DeviceId` as the partitionid for each row corresponding to that device.
+Since `contoso_DeviceId` is unique to each device and contoso performs queries mostly in context of a given `contoso_DeviceId`, it acts as a good partition strategy for entire dataset.

 ## Create elastic tables

 You can create elastic tables using [Power Apps](https://make.powerapps.com/) without writing code.
 More information: [Create and edit tables using Power Apps](../../maker/data-platform/create-edit-entities-portal.md).

 These examples create a new elastic table `contoso_SensorData` using the Dataverse SDK for .NET and Web API.
-Use the `TableType` property with a value of `Elastic` to create an elastic table with code.
+Use the `EntityMetadata.TableType` property with a value of `Elastic` to create an elastic table with code.

 Dataverse automatically creates two system columns for each elastic tables at the time of table creation.